 6) Excellent integrated sound system that comfortably covers small and medium spaces and saves you from extra costs like speaker cables, amplifiers.

-7) Something that sounds funny to many, but for me is important.
+7) Something that sounds funny to many people, but for me is important.
 There is no shadow in the picture even if someone is even half a meter away from the screen, think about it.

 Optoma CinemaX P2

 The P2 is Optoma’s proposal in the mid-range of 3,000$ and belongs to the new and ever-rising category of Laser TVs.